matrup01/data_import_modules/README.md

     measurement_frequency (int) ... default-100
-    start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp
+    start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp jit (bool, optional) ... decides if Numba JIT-compiler should be used, default-True debugging (bool,optional) ... for debugging purposes, if you dont know what its doing, leave it , default-False

 2.2.1 NewFData.save(filename,**kwargs)